cosmos/cosmos-sdk/docs/core/app1.md

 This means the input to the app must be a JSON encoded `app1Tx`.

-In the next tutorial, we'll introduce Amino, a superior encoding scheme that lets us decode into interface types!

 The last step in `NewApp1` is to mount the stores and load the latest version.
 Since we only have one store, we only mount one.

+## Conclusion

 We now have a complete implementation of a simple app!

-In the next section, we'll add another Msg type and another store, and use Amino for encoding transactions!
+In the next section, we'll add another Msg type and another store.
+Once we have multiple message types we'll need a better way of decoding transactions, since we'll need to decode into the `Msg` interface.
+This is where we introduce Amino, a superior encoding scheme that lets us decode into interface types!